Amoo-Srwsh/wgpp/README.md

 Every assembly code will be saved at `./src/out`

+## Difference between `wout` and `printf`

+The difference between these functions is that `wout` only can print strings or the value of any variable with a new line at the end, instead `printf` function works like `printf` function in C programming language, you can print strings and values of variables in the same line

 ## Done
 * [x] Exit function with numbers
 * [x] Ignore comments and whitespaces